Inside: Q&A with photographer, activist, and author, St. Clair Detrick-Jules, creator of My Beautiful Black Hair.

 My Beautiful Black Hair by St. Clair Detrick-Jules

 St. Clair Detrick-Jules is a filmmaker, photographer, and activist.
 Her father is Afro-Caribbean and her mom is American, and she was born and raised in Washington, DC.
 St. Clair graduated from Brown University with a degree in French and Francophone Studies in 2017.

-Check out the beautiful trailer for Dear Khloe below showing off all of St. Clair’s skills!
+Check out the beautiful trailer for My Beautiful Black Hair (Formally title Dear Khloe) below showing off all of St. Clair’s skills!

 I believe that art has the power to change people’s minds, to make them see the humanity in everyone —not just those who look like them.
 Art allows us to dream, to imagine a world in which everyone is equal and liberation is abundant—and then encourage us to make that dream a reality.

 I’m a filmmaker, photographer, and activist, and I see all those roles as connected.
 Growing up in a neighborhood of immigrants and African-Americans, I saw firsthand the inequalities many people face, so my